gokhancakal/FaS/README.md

 ## FaS v0.9 ##
 First of all "FaS" means "Fast As a Shark".
 It is a shell script that makes it possible to configure linux servers quickly as possible.
-It has a interface and easy to use.
+It has an interface and easy to use.

 Usage :
 ```